claudiar00/2018-19-PNE-practices/README.md

 # 2018-19-PNE-practices
-Repo for storing the assungments done for the programming in network environments course
+Repo for storing the assingments done for the programming in network environments course